dminium/PROG_110/README.md

 # PROG_110
-Code used for Programming 110 course
+Code used for PROG 110 course at Bellevue College.
+I think this may be where I manage stuff.
+I don't know yet.